-Love Valley is set just outside of Goreme and if you follow the trail within the valley you will end up all the way at Uchisar to visit the castle.
+Love Valley is set just outside of Goreme and if you follow the trail within this incredibly valley full of rock formations, you will end up all the way at Uchisar to visit the castle.

 MY EXPERIENCE AT LOVE VALLEY AND THE TRAIL TO UCHISAR

 You might be wondering why it is called Love Valley.
 As you can see in the photos, the phallic rock formations have excited everybody and know these penis-shaped earth pillars are world-famous.
 Love Valley can be experienced in three ways.
 (Four ways I guess if you fly over it in a balloon!)

 - Driving to a viewpoint overlooking the earth pillars and rock formations.
 Here you can enjoy the company of several other tourists on guided tours and some cheesy love heart-shaped seats and other photoshoot setups.
 It’s a great view-point but a little touristy but if you just want to drive up, have a look and keep on with your sightseeing it is a perfectly fine option.